mancusolab/sushie/README.rst

 Caveat:
 ~~~~~~

 SuShiE uses `JAX <https://github.com/google/jax>`_ with `Just In Time  <https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html>`_ compliation to achieve high-speed computation.
 However, there are some `issues <https://github.com/google/jax/issues/5501>`_ for JAX with Mac M1 chip.
 To solve this, you need to initiate conda using `miniforge <https://github.com/conda-forge/miniforge>`_, and then install SuShiE using ``pip`` in your desired environment.
+In addition, we are not aware of any issues when running SuShiE in Linux OS.